SchuckLee/KWYAF/README.md

 ### 🔧 Overview

 This repository contains the official PyTorch implementation of the **KWYAF** framework for event-based semantic segmentation.

-🗓️ **Code and full documentation will be released in August or September 2025**.
-Stay tuned!

 If you have any questions or feedback, feel free to open an issue or contact us via email. 😊

 ---

 ### 📌 Update (Aug 17, 2025)

-- Added the core **dataset** and **model** modules.
   - `dst/sequence` can be used following the reference implementation from [DSEC Sequence Dataset](https://github.com/uzh-rpg/DSEC/blob/main/scripts/dataset/sequence.py).
   - `model/segformer_build` includes model configuration settings.
 You may replace the default **MiT-B0 backbone** (used in the paper) with stronger variants.
 The `EncoderDecoder` class handles the feature processing pipeline.

-⚠️ Please note: the authors are currently occupied with job applications and other work.
-A complete one-click reproduction of the results will be released later.
-In the meantime, if you encounter any issues during reproduction, feel free to reach out for discussion!